GitHub launches Codespaces for browser-based coding

 And then there’s secret scanning, formerly known as token scanning, which helps companies identify cryptographic secrets inside code so that they can be revoked before it’s intercepted by bad actors.
 Secret scanning was made available for public repositories back in 2018, and now it will be made available for private repositories too.

-Finally, GitHub also announced that “private instances” would be available soon for enterprises that operate in highly-regulated industries, which will bring a handful of security and policy features such as bring-your-own-key encryption, backup archiving, and tools to help companies comply with local data sovereignty regulations.
+Finally, GitHub also announced that “private instances” would be available soon for enterprises that operate in highly regulated industries, which will bring a handful of security and policy features such as bring-your-own-key encryption, backup archiving, and tools to help companies comply with local data sovereignty regulations.